rcollette/extensions-api/README.md

 Generated JavaScript targets ES2017 (which works in Tableau 2019.1+) and takes advantages of features like classes, `async`/`await`, tslint's more advanced suggestions of when to use `let`/`const`.

-The Samples\DataSources project trex project has been converted to Typescript.
+The Samples\DataSources project trex project has been converted to Typescript and resides in the Samples\DataSources-TypeScript folder

 To build
 ```bash